Frequently Asked Questions

 ▲ What are your admission hours?

-We accept admissions 7 days a week, at any time of the day.
+We accept admissions 7 days a week, at any time of the day (by appointment).
 Please contact our Admissions Specialists at 512-697-8600 for more details or to make an appointment.
-Appointments are encouraged but not absolutely necessary.
 Admissions Specialists are available by phone 7 days a week.

 ▲ I will be flying into Austin to come to Austin Recovery.
 How will I get from the airport to Austin Recovery?